David-EstradaSD/DavesMeals/README.md

   * Re-usable components

 ### How to Run
-This app is not deployed to my EC2.
+This app is not currently deployed anywhere.
 To run it, follow these steps:
 * Git clone this repository into a local directory (folder)
 * Open the folder in a modern IDE (_VS Code preferably_)
 * Run _npm start_ from the terminal window